descampsdavid/datasciencecoursera/GettingAndCleaningData/project/README.md

 Steps to reproduce this project
 -------------------------------

+1. Simply run the R script `run_analysis.r`

+Mote that
-1. Simply run the R script `run_analysis.r`, note that the script will download the input data if it is not present in the working directory.
+- the script will download the input data if it is not present in the working directory.
+- the script requires the "data.table" and "reshape2" packages.

 Output produced
 ---------------